Can I get interim injury compensation payments?

-To apply for an interim payment you must show that the defendant is likely to be found at fault for your injuries and financial losses.
+Before your solicitor can apply for an interim payment, he will need to be able to demonstrate that the defendant is likely to be found liable for your injury.

-In most cases, your solicitor can negotiate or agree the defendant's liability without the need for a Court hearing.
-In this instance, an interim payment may be paid voluntarily by the defendant or their insurance company.
+In many cases, a solicitor should be able to negotiate an agreement of the defendant's liability without the need for a court hearing.
+If liability is agreed, an interim payment could be paid voluntarily by the defendant or their insurance company.

-If the defendant does not admit liability, you first must issue proceedings in the Court.
-Your solicitor can then apply to the Court for an interim payment order.
+If the defendant does not admit liability, your solicitor can issue proceedings in the court.
+Your solicitor can then apply to the court for an interim payment order.